jmstriegel/php.assetupload/README.md

 Features
 ---------------------------------

-- designed to work in conjunction with the jquery.form plugin to handle AJAX file upload behaviours
+- designed to work in conjunction with the jquery.form plugin to handle AJAX file upload behaviors
 - returns simple JSON result data
 - can optionally resize or scale uploaded images.